Homemade Natural Beauty Products

 Generously or minimally apply to lips and cheeks as you like!
 This is perfect for freshening up mid-day while traveling or for a little extra color whenever you need it.

 3. All-Natural Simple Solid Perfume

-An indulgence for both your body and mind, all-natural solid perfumes let you craft your own scent without harmful chemicals.
+An indulgence for both your body and mind, all-natural solid perfumes let you craft your own scent without the harmful chemicals.
 Coconut or jojoba oil hydrates and nourishes the skin while the beeswax acts as a sealant.
-Getting to make and select your natural fragrance is icing on the cake.
+Getting to make and select your natural fragrance is the icing on the cake.

 2 ½ tbsp grated beeswax

 If you’re combining scents, make the essential oil blend first so they settle and combine.
 Store in an amber glass bottle in a cool, dark area for a day or two.
 If you are testing the mixture, always use a carrier oil like coconut, sweet almond, jojoba, or grapeseed oil when applying it to the skin.
 Never put oils directly on your skin!
 They are too potent and could cause irritation if you are allergic.

 Melt the beeswax and coconut or jojoba oil together in a double boiler until combined.
 Use a wooden stick to slowly stir in the essential oils.
 Pour the mixture into a small tin or glass container and allow it to set.

 Simply swipe your finger across the surface and apply to neck, wrists, or chest!